-Long Term Portfolio Funds with Deficiencies
+Endowment Funds with Deficiencies

 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Foundation to retain as a fund of perpetual duration.
+At June 30, 2021, there were no funds with fair values less than their original gift values.
 At June 30, 2020, funds with original gift values of \$79,337,266, fair values of \$74,922,389, and deficiencies of \$4,414,877 were reported in net assets with donor restrictions.
-At June 30, 2019, funds with original gift values of \$22,787,909, fair values of \$21,730,356, and deficiencies of \$1,057,553 were reported in net assets with donor restrictions.